Freetz/freetz/make/README.md

     Lua Scripting Language.
 Lua is a powerful light-weight programming language designed for extending applications.
 Lua is also frequently used as a general-purpose, stand-alone language.
 Lua is free software.
 Lua combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.
 A fundamental concept in the design of Lua is to provide meta-mechanisms for implementing features, instead of providing a host of features directly in the language.
 For example, although Lua is not a pure object-oriented language, it does provide meta-mechanisms for implementing classes and inheritance.
 Lua's meta-mechanisms bring an economy of concepts and keep the language small, while allowing the semantics to be extended in unconventional ways.
 Extensible semantics is a distinguishing feature of Lua.
 Lua is a language engine that you can embed into your application.
 This means that, besides syntax and semantics, Lua has an API that allows the application to exchange data with Lua programs and also to extend Lua with C functions.
 In this sense, Lua can be regarded as a language framework for building domain-specific languages.
 Lua is implemented as a small library of C functions, written in ANSI C, and compiles unmodified in all known platforms.
 The implementation goals are simplicity, efficiency, portability, and low embedding cost.
 The result is a fast language engine with small footprint, making it ideal in embedded systems too.

   * **[Lynx 2.8.8 web browser](../docs/make/lynx.md)<a id='lynx'></a>**<br>
     Lynx text mode web browser Lynx is a fully-featured World Wide Web (WWW) client for users running cursor-addressable, character-cell display devices (e.g., vt100 terminals, vt100 emulators running on PCs or Macs, or any other character-cell display).
-It will display HTML documents containing links to files on the local system, as well as files on remote systems running http, gopher, ftp, wais, nntp, finger, or cso/ph/qi servers, and
+It will display HTML documents containing links to files on the local system, as well as files on remote systems running http, gopher, ftp, wais, nntp, finger, or cso/ph/qi servers, and services accessible via logins to telnet, tn3270 or rlogin accounts.

   * **[madplay 0.15.2b (binary only)](../docs/make/madplay.md)<a id='madplay'></a>**<br>
     MAD is a high-quality fixed-point MPEG audio decoder with 24-bit output.
-The implementation is entirely new, based on the ISO/IEC standards, and performs especially well on
+The implementation is entirely new, based on the ISO/IEC standards, and performs especially well on systems without native floating-point support.

   * **[mc (Midnight Commander) 4.8.23 (binary only)](../docs/make/mc.md)<a id='mc'></a>**<br>
     Subshell support means you can press Ctrl-O to hide the mc panels and have a real subshell.
 Both Bash (if package is installed) and BusyBox Ash can be used, depending which one is defined as your login shell.
 ATTENTION: You should *not* use CONFIG_FEATURE_BASH_IS_ASH in BusyBox or otherwise symlink /bin/bash to /bin/busybox because MC must differentiate handling between Ash and real Bash.
 This feature adds about 8 KB (uncompressed) to the mc binary.